TrevorBrandtIT/osticket-prereqs/README.md

 <img src="https://imgur.com/xM8OCSb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, we'll download the rewrite module from the folder with the installation documents.
-Click Download Anyway when prompted, and then open the file and install.
+Click "Download Anyway" when prompted, and then open the file and install.
 Click through the prompts->Install->Finish.
 </p>
 <br />